timosarkka/timosarkka/README.md

 *ICT Development Manager*

 * Building and maintaining data pipelines with Azure, Matillion ETL, and Snowflake.
+* Maintaining the data platform and dealing with daily data load alerts, if necessary.
 * Developing Power BI semantic models, dashboards and reports.
 * Documentation of data models, schemas, tables and views.